ayust/alpha-guide/content/upgrading-ships/caldari/index.md

 Boasting seven hardpoints for hybrid weapons, with enhanced accuracy and massive boosts to their range, it can reach out and swat down enemies at long range with ease.
+However, it is very slow compared to frigates, and its size makes it much easier to hit.
-However, it is very slow, and relatively poorly defended, as well as having very little utility outside of its guns' damage output.
+Additionally, it has very little utility outside of its weapons' damage output.

 [Here is a recommended fit for the Cormorant.](/upgrading-ships/caldari/cormorant/)